cern-eos/eos/doc/diopside/manual/using.rst

 Essentially this token gives the bearer the permission to `rwx` for the file /eos/dev/token.
-The token does not bear an owner and group information, which means, that the creations will be accounted on the mapped authenticated user using this token or an enforced `sys.owner.auth` entry.
+The token does not bear any owner or group information, which means that the creations will be accounted on the mapped authenticated user using this token or an enforced `sys.owner.auth` entry.
 If the token should map the authenticated user, one can add `owner` and `group` fields.
 In practical terms the token